Saturday, 31 October 2020

-Mapping Mountains – Summit Relocations – 500m Twmpau and The Welsh Highlands – Uchafion Cymru
+Mapping Mountains – Summit Relocations – 500m Twmpau and Welsh Highlands – Uchafion Cymru

 Foel Fawr (SH 728 392)

-There has been a Summit Relocation to a hill that is listed in the 500m Twmpau and The Welsh Highlands – Uchafion Cymru, with the summit height, bwlch height and their locations, the drop and status of the hill confirmed by a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams on the 19th July 2020.
+There has been a Summit Relocation to a hill that is listed in the 500m Twmpau and the Welsh Highlands – Uchafion Cymru, with the summit height, bwlch height and their locations, the drop and status of the hill derived from a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips and Aled Williams on the 19th July 2020.

 Foel Fawr (SH 728 392)